 We decided to take an epic five-day road trip.
 Originally we’d planned to drive to Glacier National Park.
 But we chose to push that off until next year.
 Instead we decided to take a less “exciting” trip to finish off a few pesky counties in the middle of Wyoming – and finish off the state completely.

 We set off on a Friday morning after we’d picked up our car rental – a Nissan Juke.
 We’d had about 4.5 hours of driving through Wisconsin and Iowa before we were able to reach our first new county.
 We got onto HWY 18 just outside of Madison, and followed it into Iowa, picking up the new counties of Chickasaw, Floyd and Cerro Gordo.
-In Cerro Gordo County we drove to the city of Clear Lake and visited the Surf Ballroom where Buddy Holly, Richie Valence and the Big Bopper performed their final concert.
+In Cerro Gordo County we drove to the city of Clear Lake and visited the Surf Ballroom where Buddy Holly, Ritchie Valens and the Big Bopper performed their final concert.
 We also visited the plane crash site just north of town.

 After we left Clear Lake, we got back on HWY 18 and followed it west for a long time.
 Along the way we picked up Hancock, Kossuth, Palo Alto and Clay Counties.
 In Clay County we switched highways and continued west, picking up O’Brien and Sioux Counties.
 From there we entered a couple of counties we’d already been too, while at the same time crossing into South Dakota.